| TERM OR WORD |

 The instantaneous, direct switch from one picture to another. |

-| DA heads
+DA heads

 |

-Or DA4 pro heads.
 Acronym for Dual-Azimuth (heads).
-Compound video heads that are made with two sized (or azimuth) recording areas (with seperate windings or coils) on the head mounting.
-Their close spacing allows for more accurate tracing of the video paths for the various speeds.
-Called DA4 because there are two opposing compound heads per video disk assembly, which adds up to four total. |
+These are compound video heads that are made with two sized (or azimuth) recording areas (with separate windings or coils) on a single head mounting.
+Their close spacing allows for more accurate tracing of the video paths for the various speeds and effects like clear pause.
+In this case there might be one DA and one normal head per disk.
+Named DA4 when there are two opposing compound heads per video disk assembly, which adds up to four total.
+DA4 produces cleaner results in scan and reverse play. |

-| Daisy chaining
+Daisy chaining

 |